 I’ve experienced 2 small issues.

 The second issue is with the internals of the loop.
-The strap is made like a flattened tube and the end is made into a loop by folding it back on itself where it is glued and taped to create the area used for connecting the strap.
+The strap is made from a flattened tube and the end is made into a loop by folding it back on itself where it is glued and taped to create the area used for connecting the strap.
 The issue I had was when the tube started separating on the inside.
 This made it very difficult to take off because the material would get bunched up on the hook as you try and undo it.

 I came up with a very simple fix for this.
 You’ll need the following materials: